zubayrrr/zubayrrr.github.io/md/index.md

 - Make no distinction between "your" ideas and ideas of "others", because if you vibe with an idea; it's already yours.
 - But also remember "If you've time to consume, you've time to produce.".
 - Use [raindrop.io](https://raindrop.io) to manage your URL bookmarks.
 - If you need to bookmark a webpage or an article all together, use [MarkDownload](https://chrome.google.com/webstore/detail/markdownload-markdown-web/pcmpcfapbekmbjjkdalcgopdkipoggdi?hl=en-GB) to rip the entire page.
-Let's call it a `{_obsidian_pattern_tag_webmark;}` it belong in the `/inbox`.
+Let's call it a `{_obsidian_pattern_tag_webmark}` ; it belong in the `/inbox`.
 - Similar process is employed for capturing tweets using [tweet-to-markdown](https://github.com/kbravh/tweet-to-markdown) and it also belongs in the `/inbox`.

 ### Don't force evolution